What Is a Cardiac Catheterization?

 - Discuss the risks and benefits of the procedure.

-If your child is old enough to understand, talk about what will happen before, during, and after the cardiac catheterization.
-Use words your child can understand and let your child ask questions.
+If your child is old enough to understand, talk about what will happen before, during, and after the procedure.
+Use words your child can understand and let them ask questions.

 What Happens During a Cardiac Catheterization?

 Doctors do cardiac catheterizations in an operating room called a catheterization lab.